Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual

-In the Fig.\ref{fig_1MT ramp}(a) the rupture force distribution obtained from numerical integration of the eqns.(\ref{ramp_surv})-(\ref{ruptureforce}) of the continuum theory and those obtained from computer simulation of the discretized model are plotted for four different loading rates.
+In the Fig.\ref{fig_1MT ramp1} the rupture force distribution obtained from numerical integration of the eqns.(\ref{eq_ramp_surv})-(\ref{eq_ruptureforce}) of the continuum theory and those obtained from computer simulation of the discretized model are plotted for four different loading rates.
 At loading rates as low as $a=3\times10^{-4}pNs^{-1}$ (violet), the most probable rupture force is vanishingly small.
 At such slow loading rates the rupture of the attachment is mostly spontaneous dissociation caused by thermal fluctuation and is very rarely driven by the applied tension.
 However, as the loading rate increases a second peak at a non-zero value of the force begins to emerge.
 At moderate loading rates like $ a=1\times10^{-3}pNs^{-1} $ (blue line and triangle ) and $ a=3\times10^{-3}pNs^{-1} $ (green line and square)), a large fraction of the kt-MT attachments survive upto a high force before getting ruptured while another significant fraction of the attachments still dissociate at a vanishingly small force.
 But, at sufficiently high rates of loading, for example at $ a=3\times10^{-2}pNs^{-1} $ (red), an overwhelmingly large fraction survives up to a high force while very few attachment get ruptured by very weak forces.
-The existence of two peaks at intermediate rates of loading, where the peak at non-zero force rises with increasing loading rate while that at the vanishing force decreases, is a key signature of catch bonds established by force-ramp experiments with other well known catch bonds \cite{evans04}.